cakekindel/learn-rust-for-cs-java-devs/README.md

 A question that **needs** to be answered arises:

-### How can we determine when a value is safe to free in memory at compile time?
+### How can we determine when a value is safe to delete from memory at compile time?

 If we prematurely delete things from memory, we'll have difficult to debug use-after-free errors.

 In contrast, if we never delete things from memory, our program will happily run and gobble up system resources until there aren't any left.

-### Enter the Rust Commandments
+## Enter the Rust Commandments
 1. **All values shall be recursively immutable by default**
 1. **Only one function or data structure or variable may _own_ a given value**
 1. **When an owned value goes out of scope, it is immediately freed in memory**